ACADEMIC INFORMATION

 DEAN'S LIST

-At the end of each semester, a Dean's List of the highest ranking students will be compiled.
-In order to make the Hill College Dean's List, a student must complete at least 12 semester hours, excluding developmental/remedial courses, during the semester under consideration and earn a grade point average of 3.50 in all courses attempted during the semester.
+At the end of each semester, a Dean's List of the highest-ranking students will be compiled.
+To make the Hill College Dean's List, a student must complete at least 12 semester hours, excluding developmental/remedial courses, during the semester under consideration and earn a grade point average of 3.50 in all courses attempted during the semester.

 SCHEDULE CHANGES

 Students who have satisfied mandatory advising, do not have registration holds, and are considered college ready in all areas have the ability to make changes to their schedule online through MyHC during registration periods.
-After the 1st day of class until the last day to make changes based on the college calendar, students can Add/Drop courses online, but are not allowed to resign from all courses and must contact the Academic Advising and Success Center.
-After last chance registration, students must see the Academic Advising and Success Center for assistance.
-Students must pay a $10.00 change of schedule fee to the Business Office if they wish to add or drop a course after classes begin.
+After the 1st day of class until the last day to make changes based on the college calendar, students can Add/Drop courses online, but are not allowed to resign from all courses and must contact the Advising and Success Center.
+After last chance registration, students must see the Advising and Success Center for assistance.
 No course(s) may be added after the date designated by the school calendar as the last date to add a course.

 Students may withdraw from a developmental course unless they are required by TSI to be in remediation.
 A student who is enrolled in a developmental course for TSI purposes may not withdraw from his/her only developmental course unless the student completely resigns from the college or shows proof of passing the TSIA or a board approved alternate test prior to the official final date to withdraw.

 International students and students receiving financial aid or veterans’ assistance should see the appropriate college official before dropping or withdrawing from any class.
-Any student who is considering withdrawing from a course is encouraged to contact his/her instructor prior to initiating a drop or withdrawal.
+Any student considering withdrawing from a course should contact his/her instructor before initiating a drop or withdrawal.

 DROP-LIMIT PROCEDURE

-Section 51.907 of the Texas Education Code, enacted by the State of Texas during spring 2007, applies to students who enroll in a public institution of higher education as a first time freshman in fall 2007 or later.
+Section 51.907 of the Texas Education Code, enacted by the State of Texas during spring 2007, applies to students who enroll in a public institution of higher education as a first-time first-year student in fall 2007 or later.

-- Change of the student’s work schedule that is beyond the student’s control
+- Change in student’s work schedule that is beyond control

-- Hill College determines that there is other good cause for the student to drop the course
+- Hill College determines another good cause for the students to drop the course with appropriate documentation.

 The student has up to one year from the initial drop to petition for a Drop Exception.